Ometria/ometria.ios_sdk/README.md

 Ometria.sharedInstance().isLoggingEnabled = true
 ```

-### Remove Swizzling
+### Disabling Swizzling

+Method Swizzling is the ability to change the functionality of an existing selector/method at runtime.

-> :information_source: By default, Ometria uses swizzling in order to gain access to push notification information.
-However, if you are not comfortable with it, we have provided a set of methods that need to be called in order to provide Ometria with the required Push Notification information it requires.
+> :information_source: By default, the Ometria SDK uses Swizzling in order to gain access to data arriving in push messages.
+We have chosen this method so implementers have to do less work to integrate with the SDK.
+However, if you are not comfortable with using Swizzling, we have provided a set of methods that need to be called in order to provide the Ometria SDK with the required information to show Push Notifications to the user.

-First of all you will have to update your initializer so that it doesn't use swizzling.
+First of all, you will have to update your initializer so that it doesn't use Swizzling.

 ```swift
 Ometria.initialize(apiToken: "YOUR_API_TOKEN_HERE", enableSwizzling: false)
 ```

-Next you will need to provide the Firebase push token every time it is updated.
+Next, you will need to provide the Firebase push token every time Firebase updates it.
 You can do this in the delegate method from Messaging:

 ```swift
 func messaging(_ messaging: Messaging, didReceiveRegistrationToken fcmToken: String?) {